sieben07/aar/input/input.md

 ### TODO

 - [ ] HIT ANIMATION
-- [ ] Hero sticky must be resolved better
+- [ ] Hero sticky must be resolved better, since it does not work with the callback functions of collision resolution
 - [ ] Jump robots dont push you through platforms (damage penalty) or phase through object
-- [ ] Push robots into the robot array when certain conditions are met